To view the following PDF files, you will need to Adobe Reader, a free download.

-Cayuga Community College is required to maintain a record of the following for each student:
+Cayuga Community College is required by law to provide you the enclosed information and maintain a record of the following:

-- A record of meningococcal meningitis immunization within the past 10 years; or
+— A record of meningococcal meningitis immunization within the past 5 years.

-- An acknowledgment of meningococcal disease risks and refusal of meningococcal meningitis immunization signed by the student or the student’s parent or guardian.
+— An acknowledgement of meningococcal disease risks and refusal of meningococcal meningitis immunization at this time.
+This refusal must be signed by the student or the parent/guardian for those under 18.

-To learn more about meningitis and the vaccine, please feel free to contact the College Health Services office at 315-255-1743 or 592-4143, and/or consult your (or your child’s) physician.
+To learn more about meningitis and the vaccine, please feel free to contact the College Health Services office at 315-294-8503, and/or consult your (or your child’s) physician.
 You can also find information about the disease at the following websites: